 Compare and Despair

 Being part of a language learning community is great!
 However, sometimes we might start to compare ourselves with other learners.
 Seeing only their progress and comparing ourselves negatively against them.
 In order to overcome this remind yourself that you may not know their backstory.
 They might have studied the language longer or they might even be thinking the same and comparing themselves to you!
 It is a good practice to monitor your own progress.
 Record videos and watch them back and regularly test yourself or keep a journal.
 The time spent comparing with others could be better used to learn some new vocab!

 Saying to yourself that you can’t do this or you are not good enough is a sure way to put yourself down!
 However, I have news for for…there is no such word as can’t.
-People once said we can’t fly and the Wright Brothers taught them otherwise.
 Even if you think something is impossible then remember that ‘even impossible actually says I’m possible’

 Bad Learning Experiences in the Past